totten/pogo/docs/phar.md

 ```
 $ pogo my-script.php dave
+Loading composer repositories with package information
+Updating dependencies (including require-dev)
+...
 good morning: dave
 ```

-But what if you want to run the script on another computer -- which may not have `pogo` or `symfony/yaml` installed?
+But what if you want to run the script on another computer -- which may not have `pogo`, `composer`, or `symfony/yaml` installed?
 You could generate a [PHAR file](https://www.php.net/manual/en/intro.phar.php).
 This is convenient for distributing PHP command-line tools.

-For example, we could could generate a PHAR file for `my-script.php`:
+The command `pogo --phar` will generate a PHAR executable:

 ```
 $ pogo --phar my-script.php